 Based on these equations the classification may be done for any parameter set; to show some examples, a number of figures are presented below with different ego vehicle speeds.

+Alternatively the authority may also find the appropriate way to use the performance model laid down in paragraph 2 of Annex 4 Appendix 3 for the classification of the scenario difficulty.